 How to Improve Curb Appeal and Sell Your Home Faster

 Your home goes on show the moment you list it.
 The first photo a buyer sees online is almost always the front of the property.
-If the entrance looks tired, the garden is overgrown, or the driveway gate hasn't been painted since 2008, buyers have already formed an impression before they've read a single word of your listing.
-Curb appeal decides whether they book a viewing, or move on to the next property.
+If the entrance looks tired, the garden is overgrown, or the driveway gate hasn't been painted since 2008, buyers have already made up their minds before they read a single word of your listing.
+That first look decides whether they book a viewing or scroll straight past.

-Curb appeal is the visual impression your property makes from the street or from the first photo in your listing.
-It covers the condition of your garden, exterior paintwork, entrance, driveway, fence, and any visible architectural features.
-Strong curb appeal attracts more viewings and sets a positive tone for what buyers expect inside.
-It's one of the highest-leverage steps in preparing your home to sell, because buyers who fall in love with the outside are already motivated when they walk through the door.
+Curb appeal is the impression your property makes from the street, or from the first photo in your listing.
+It covers the state of your garden, exterior paint, entrance, driveway, fence, and any visible features of the building.
+Strong curb appeal pulls in more viewings and sets a positive tone for what buyers expect inside.
+It's one of the cheapest, highest-return steps in getting your home ready to sell, because a buyer who likes the outside arrives already wanting to like the rest.

 Key takeaways